 People with an intellectual disability must have the income and resources they need to secure a good quality of life and fully participate in all aspects of their communities.
 Where income support is required to assure income security, it must provide an adequate and appropriate income in a progressive, responsive and non‐punitive manner.
 People with an intellectual disability must have the means to live life with dignity.

-Canadians with an intellectual disability have the income and resources they need to secure a good quality of life and fully participate in all aspects of their communities.
+People with an intellectual disability and their families have the income and resources they need to secure a good quality of life and fully participate in all aspects of their communities.

 Inclusion Canada is currently participating in the Government of Canada’s poverty reduction strategy.
 Inclusion Canada and People First of Canada, along with the Council of Canadians with Disabilities and other partners, undertook a five-year research initiative on ways to address persistent poverty.
 Our concluding recommendations to government point to the need for federal investment in a ‘basic income’ program to meet income security needs of people with significant disabilities.